mahvash-siavashpour/mahvash-siavashpour.github.io/index.md

 ## About Me

-I am a M.SC. student at the University of Alberta working on NLP, LLM reasoning and ML for Precision Health.
+I am a M.SC. student at the University of Alberta currently working on NLP, LLM reasoning and ML for Precision Health.

 ## Education